dpc10ster/RJafrocBook/docs/10-OR-analysis.md

 ### Physical meanings of the covariance terms
-The meanings of the different terms follow a similar description to that given in \@ref(StrCovMatrix).
+The meanings of the different terms follow a similar description to that given in Eqn. \@ref(StrCovMatrix).
 The diagonal term $Var$ of the covariance matrix $\Sigma$ is the variance of the figure-of-merit values obtained when reader $j$ interprets different case-sets in treatment $i$: each case-set yields a number $\theta_{ij\{c\}}$ and the variance of the $C$ numbers, averaged over the $I \times J$ treatments and readers, is $Var$.
 It captures the total variability due to varying difficulty levels of the case-sets and within-reader variability.

 $\rho_{1;ii'jj}$ is the correlation of the figure-of-merit values obtained when the same reader $j$ interprets a case-set in different treatment $i,i'$.
 Each case-set, starting with $c = 1$, yields two numbers $\theta_{ij\{1\}}$ and $\theta_{i'j\{1\}}$; the process is repeated for $C$ case-sets.
 The correlation of the two pairs of C-length arrays, averaged over all pairings of different treatments and same readers, is $\rho_1$.
 Because of the common contribution due to the shared reader, $\rho_1$ will be non-zero.
 For large common variation, the two arrays become almost perfectly correlated, and $\rho_1$ approaches unity.
 For zero common variation, the two arrays become independent, and $\rho_1$ equals zero.
 Translating to covariances, one has $Cov_1 < Var$.